If you are grieving...

 CHECK OUT BOOKS, WEB SITES OR OTHER REFERENCES.
 You obviously don't have a problem with this since you're here.
 I've started to list more under "Other Links" above (I'll try to update it and welcome suggestions), but there are many sites, books, etc out there.
 Browse sites online or in the book store.
 There are a lot of people out there who, like you and I, "get it" so some might help in one way or another, maybe more than you expected.
 Again, you have nothing to lose.

 KEEP A JOURNAL.
-This isn't everybody's cup of tea, but I've heard from many that helps, sometimes a lot.
-It did for me.
+This isn't everybody's cup of tea, but I've heard from many that helps, sometimes a lot, and it did for me.
 Consider keeping a journal and write whatever comes to mind.
 It can be about the loss or other things - anything really; let it take whatever form you want.
 It can be a daily thing or something you just update off and on when you feel like it.
 It can be what's on your mind, or maybe a "dialogue" addressing the person you lost, telling them about your day, or what you're feeling.
 There are no rules; it's all what works for you.
 But writing things down has a permanence about it that you may find helps you sort out or unload things.

 FINALLY, A FEW WORDS ON MEDS...
 I'm no doctor and this is just my opinion.
 But based on everything I have read, heard or learned, I suggest caution.
 Anti-depressant meds may help, but there are different kinds, and in some cases they can actually make things worse; doctors can't be sure what will work.
 I'm not saying disregard the idea; meds can be very helpful and worth considering.
 Just be careful.